Max D. Liston: Capnometry

 Liston's initial development work on the capnograph occurred before the formation of Liston-Folb.
 Capnometry is the measurement of the concentration of carbon dioxide (CO_{2}) in the respiratory gases, an important monitoring tool for patients undergoing anesthesia and in intensive care.
 Liston-Becker was one of a number of companies seeking to develop instruments to measure CO_{2} using infrared absorption.

 Soon after leaving Perkin-Elmer, Liston was approached by Drs.
 James Elam and George Saxton, who he had met doing war work, to build a CO_{2} analyzer to test their theories about causes of cardiac arrest in anesthesia patients.
-In 1951, Liston provided Elam with a prototype nondispersive infrared analyzer, which Elam used in his human respiratory physiology research at Barnes Hospital and Washington University in St. Louis, Missouri.
+In 1951, Liston provided Elam with a prototype nondispersive infrared analyzer, which Elam used in his human respiratory physiology research at Barnes Hospital and Washington University in St. Louis.
 After relocating to Roswell Park Comprehensive Cancer Center (then known as the Roswell Park Memorial Institute) in Buffalo, New York in 1953, Elam used a newer Liston-Becker model analyzer in his research.
 With Liston's apparatus, Elam was able to make important contributions to the study of respiratory physiology, and substantial improvements to anesthesia machines.
 The color indicators on the instruments were not working properly, allowing patients to inhale high levels of dangerous CO_{2} undetected, and a valve in the apparatus tended to stick and cause rebreathing.
 Once identified, both problems were fixed.
 Liston also provided prototypes to Dr. Philip Drinker of Harvard Medical School, to Dr. John Wendell Severinghaus of Johns Hopkins University, and to Dr. J. L. Whittenberger.
 Liston's first sale was to Dr. Julius H. Comroe, Jr. at the University of Pennsylvania.

 Initially the medical spectrophotometer had a mask-style attachment, into which the patient breathed.
 This was later modified to use a nasal catheter because many polio patients could not use the mouth-breathing apparatus.
 Eventually the Polio Foundation began to use Liston's Model 16 analyzer to monitor Iron Lung machines, cutting in half both the time that patients spent in the machines and the death rate of Iron Lung machine users.

 Liston developed an industrial analyzer in response to a request from Dupont.
 The industrial analyzer performed similar types of analysis, but was built in an explosive-proof case to meet industrial safety requirements.
 The Model 15 had a cheap metal case and could be used for non-explosive laboratory work.